Saptarsh/SaptarshiMandal.github.io/_pages/projects.md

     <strong>Description:</strong> Proposed a polynomial-time, delay-reliable scheduling strategy for multi-resource allocation in wired media, optimal in the presence of adversarial packet arrival.
 Developed an approximate solution for handling multiple packet types under the same framework.
   </p>
   <p style="margin-top: 10px;">
-    Under preparation for MOBICOM 2026.
+    Under preparation for GLOBECOM 2025.
   </p>
 </div>